Cross-Receiver Generalization for RF Fingerprint Identification via Feature Disentanglement and Adversarial Training: System Model and Problem Formulation

 During training, we assume that I/Q signal samples are collected from $M$ edge receiver nodes in an IoT network, with each sample originating from one of $K$ transmitters.
 The entire training dataset is defined as

 where $\mathcal{D}_s^m$ denotes the sub-dataset collected by the $m$-th receiver, given by

-where $N_m$ is the total number of samples collected by receiver $m$, $x_{m,i}$ denotes the $i$-th I/Q signal sample, $y_{m,i} \in \{1, \ldots, K\}$ is the corresponding transmitter label, and $d_{m,i} = m$ specifies the receiver index.
+where $N_m$ is the total number of samples collected by the $m$-th receiver, $x_{m,i}$ denotes the $i$-th I/Q signal sample from the $m$-th receiver, $y_{m,i} \in \{1, \ldots, K\}$ is the corresponding transmitter label, and $d_{m,i} = m$ specifies the receiver domain label (i.e., the index of the receiver that collects the sample).
 Each sample is thus represented as a labeled tuple comprising the signal data, the transmitter identity label, and the receiver domain label.
 These receiver-specific sub-datasets are collectively utilized to train a model that generalizes to previously unseen receiver domains.

-To enhance generalization in cross-receiver RFFI, our objective is to construct a robust model that is insensitive to receiver-specific features $\mathbf{g}_m$.
+To enhance generalization performance in cross-receiver RFFI, our objective is to learn a robust model that is insensitive to receiver-specific hardware characteristics $\mathbf{g}_m$.
 This implies that features learned from data collected by $M$ known receivers should still enable reliable transmitter identification when deployed on an unseen $(M+1)$-th receiver domain.
-Accordingly, the model should extract transmitter-specific fingerprint features while suppressing the influence of receiver-specific characteristics $\mathbf{g}_m$.
-We design a neural network classifier $f(\cdot)$ that is designed to capture intrinsic transmitter features while suppressing receiver-related factors.
-The training objective can be formulated as the minimization of the following loss:
+Accordingly, the model is expected to effectively extract transmitter-specific fingerprint features while suppressing the influence of receiver-specific characteristics.
+Under this formulation, we consider a neural network parameterized by $\theta$, which consists of a feature extractor followed by a transmitter classifier $f(\cdot)$.
+The classifier is designed to capture intrinsic transmitter-specific representations while being robust to receiver-induced variations.
+For generality, the training objective can be expressed as the minimization of the following loss function:

-where $\theta$ denotes the model parameters, $\mathcal{L}_{\mathrm{CE}}$ is the standard cross-entropy loss used for transmitter classification, $\mathcal{L}_{\mathrm{reg}}^{(j)}$ represents the $j$-th regularization objective for enhancing cross-receiver generalization, and $\lambda_j$ is a hyperparameter controlling the relative importance of the $j$-th regularization term.
+where $\theta$ denotes the model parameters, $\mathcal{L}_{\mathrm{CE}}$ is the standard cross-entropy loss for transmitter classification, $\mathcal{L}_{\mathrm{reg}}^{(j)}$ represents the $j$-th regularization objective for enhancing cross-receiver generalization, and $\lambda_j$ controls the relative contribution of each regularization term.